w3f/parachain-guide-resources/README.md

 ## Relay Chain

 The relay chain configuration is a `rococo_local` testnet.
-The relay chain does not need much - but you msut have the `polkadot` binary installed and in your path in order to successfully run the commands.
+The relay chain does not need much - but you must have the `polkadot` binary installed and in your path in order to successfully run the commands.